 Why You're Smart to Buy Ingersoll-Rand Plc

+The HVAC and industrial company stock looks like a good buy for investors in 2017, particularly for those who like growth-at-reasonable-price, or GARP, investing.
 Given the market's exuberance about the prospect of an industrial renaissance following President Donald Trump's election victory, it's becoming harder and harder to find industrial stocks at a good value.
-However, Ingersoll-Rand Plc trades at a discount to its peers and offers investors a compelling mix of near- and long-term value creation prospects.

 Add your comments below